srimarrivada/Redis-Commands/README.md

   ```
   PFCOUNT key1 key2
   ```
-  For example, use the below command to get the cardinality of `user_login` set:
+  For example, use the below command to get the approx. cardinality of `user_login` set:
   ```
   pfcount user_login
   ```